Fire Ecology

 The Preserve’s coastal redwoods are highly resistant to fire.
 A year after a spate of fires swept northern and central California in 2008, scientists observed redwoods that had been scorched were covered anew in green foliage.

 Historically, land managers underestimated the importance of fire and called for its active suppression.
-When wildfires are suppressed, dry fuel builds up creating conditions for a much more intense and less manageable fire.
+When wildfires are suppressed, dry fuel builds up, creating conditions for a much more intense and less manageable fire.
 These are the catastrophic events that damage human and natural communities.
-The more intense fire can burn out organic material in the soil, promoting erosion and contributing to other natural disasters like landslides.
+They can burn out organic material in the soil, promoting erosion and contributing to other natural disasters like landslides.

 The Indigenous peoples of California understood the benefits of fire and actively used it to cultivate plant diversity at various stages of succession.
-Today, the U.S. Forest Service is working with indigenous Californian leaders to revitalize fire management practices that preserve watersheds, ease the effects of drought, and create fire barriers, such as controlled burns to promote useful plants and discourage larger, more intense fires.
+Today in California, the U.S. Forest Service is working with indigenous leaders to revitalize fire management practices that preserve watersheds, ease the effects of drought, and create fire barriers.
+Controlled burns are often used to promote useful plants and discourage larger, more intense fires.

 On The Preserve, we regularly work with experts in wildfire management, and the majority of full time staff are red card certified wildland firefighters.